BillyFrcs/SnakeLol/README.md

 ## Run and play snake game

-- Create new terminal on text editor.
+- Create "bin" folder without quotation marks then open new terminal on text editor.
-- First and bin folder then type `make` on terminal, second type `bin/SnakeGame` that's it if it doesn't work you need to run `make clean` first to clean the executable file and cache, and you can also Run and Debug (f5) or Build & Run to see the option you need to install tools cmake extension on VS Code.
+- Just type `make` on terminal, then type `bin/SnakeGame` to compiled all source code, if it doesn't work you need to run `make clean` first to clean the executable file and cache, and you can also Run and Debug (f5) or Build & Run, to see the option you need to install cmake extension on VS Code.
 - Make sure to already installed SFML on linux system, follow the setup and installation from [here](https://www.sfml-dev.org/tutorials/2.5/start-linux.php).

 Copy and paste the syntax below on your terminal to install SFML library if you're using debian or ubuntu based system.